 - Serum Ceruloplasmin

 - Vitamin D (25[OH])

-The last two may need to be manually added to your cart if ordering DIY tests (iMedical especially) – we are still learning about how accurate of a representation this gives us for Vitamin A levels, so if in doubt, leave it off.
+The last two may need to be manually added to your cart if ordering DIY tests (iMedical especially).

 You may be able to get the blood results done through one of your existing physicians and they may bulk bill them.
 Many don’t want to do tests just because you ask for them, but generally if they can give adequate reasoning to Medicare as to why you need the tests done, they MAY consider it.